Loading...

 Stay Hydrated

-Drink water before and during your meal to aid digestion and help prevent spikes in blood sugar.
+Drink plenty of water before and during your meal.
+This can help with digestion and managing blood sugar levels.

 Chew Thoroughly